NKID00/redstone-computer-utilities/README.md

 ### Commands (not fully implemented yet)

 All commands provided by the mod require at least permission level 2 (configurable).
 Specially, command `/rcu run` may require higher permission level, which is determined by the script.
 This means that command blocks may not be able to run it.
+Source of any command may be changed with `/execute as`.

 `/rcu`
 - Give the command source player a wand item (configurable, pink dye as default).